opendatasoft/ods-documentation-explore-api/source/includes/tpf/exports.md

 # RDF exports

 OpenDataSoft datasets can be exported in multiple RDF formats.
-More informations on RDF [here](https://en.wikipedia.org/wiki/Resource_Description_Framework).
+More information on RDF [here](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 ## RDF serialization formats
 OpenDataSoft RDF datasets are available in 4 serialization formats: